-Each lender submits an inquiry for a potential borrower's credit report or "pulls" his or her credit.
+Each lender submits an inquiry for the potential borrower and pulls their credit report.
 Typically, credit inquiries have a slightly negative impact on a credit score; however, if the potential borrower shops rates within a 30-day period, all credit inquiries related to mortgages will count as a single pull.